 - Stir in cooked tortellini.

-- Serve into bowls and sprinkle with fresh herbs.
+- Serve into bowls and sprinkle with fresh herbs and red pepper flakes.